Chroma-CITI/namoros/paper.md

 # Summary

 NAMOROS is a ROS2 package for the problem of Navigation Among Movable Obstacles (NAMO).
 It enables mobile robots to plan and execute navigation tasks in environments where certain obstacles can be grasped and relocated.
-NAMOROS encapsulates the NAMOSIM navigation planner in a ROS2 framework to facilite the execution of NAMO plans on real and simulated robots.
+NAMOROS encapsulates the NAMOSIM (Renault 2020) navigation planner in a ROS2 framework to facilite the execution of NAMO plans on real and simulated robots.
 The package also supports environments with multiple robots and provides ROS2 services and actions to synchronize the planner state and dynamically detect and react to conflicts via NAMOSIM's communication-free coordination strategy.
 The package integrates seamlessly with [Gazebo Sim](https://gazebosim.org/home) and any ROS2-compatible mobile robot platform such as Turtlebot, and supports holonomic and differential-drive motion models.
 NAMOROS is designed for research and development in multi-robot navigation, path planning, and socially-aware navigation, particularly in interactive environments.

 # Statement of Need